Hassan of Basra: Hassan's long journey

-Before they part ways, Abdul-Rodus explains that the Wak-Wak Islands is filled with Amazons, genii and demons, and Hassan's wife is the daughter of the king of the islands.
-Despite the new information, Hassan is resolute in getting to them.
+On the way there, Abdul-Rodus explains that the Wak-Wak Islands are filled with Amazons, genii and demons, and Hassan's wife is the daughter of the king of the islands.
+Armed with this new information, Hassan reaches a black mountain, where a black man named Ali Abu'l Rish ("Father of Feathers") greets him and receives the book Hassan had with him.

-Hassan rides his horse for ten days until he reaches a black mountain, and the black man, named Ali Abu'l Rish ("Father of Feathers").
-He gives the man the book and waits 5 days.
-On the sixth day, Ali Abu'l Rish bids Hassan come with him.
-They enter a room with 4 sheiks, and they discuss the journey Hassan intends to take.